grahampullan/dbslice/README.md

 ## Example
 ### Tasks
-In this example, each Task is a 3D structured grid cube of data.
+In this example, each Task is a 3D array of data.
 The data is some property *f* that varies in the *x,y,z* coordinate directions.

-### Meta data
+### Meta Data
+Each Task is described, at a high-level, by its *Meta Data*.
+This is the data that is transferred to the browser to allow the user to filter the available Tasks down to a selection of interest.

+In this example, we define two Meta Data Properties and two Data Properties that will be available for filtering.
+The Meta Data Properties (strings) `Simulation type' and `Model type'.
+The Data Properties (floats) are 'Average f' and 'Std dev f'.